-International IDEA's Electoral Risk Management Tool (ERM Tool) is designed to enhance users' capacities to understand risk factors, analyse risk data, and take action to prevent and mitigate election-related violence.
+International IDEA's Electoral Risk Management Tool (ERM Tool) is designed to enhance users' capacities to understand various risk factors, analyse risk data, and take action to prevent risks from materializing and mitigate negative effects they produce on the credibility of electoral processes.
+In conflict-affected societies, electoral risks that materialize can trigger or contribute to triggering election-related violence.
+Therefore, the tool's support documents (Alihodzic and Asplund 2018a, 2018b and Alihodzic and Uribe Burcher 2018) are focused on describing the worst-case outcomes.
+This, however, does not imply that that the ERM Tool and factors described are less relevant in contexts where consequences of electoral risks are less severe.
 The ERM Tool is integrated into a software application that provides three interactive modules (learn-analyse-do) which can be used in combination or as stand-alone resources.

-- Knowledge Resources consists of a digital library that allows users to learn about different electoral risk factors. - The Analytical Instruments module allows users to upload and analyse different types of data, generate risk maps and alerts, and create a risk and action register. - The Prevention and Mitigation module includes comparative prevention and mitigation actions presented throughout the electoral cycle.
+- 1. The Knowledge Resources module consists of a digital library that allows users to learn about different electoral risk factors. - 2.
+The Analytical Instruments module allows users to upload and analyse different types of data, generate risk maps and alerts, and create and manage a risk and action register. - 3.
+The Prevention and Mitigation module includes comparative prevention and mitigation actions presented throughout the electoral cycle.